thundergolfer/thundergolfer.github.io/_posts/2016-11-14-what-is-a-data-engineer.md

 ### Where I Looked For Answers

 Somewhat shockingly, Wikipedia does not have an article for "Data Engineering".
 You can search around an find that [Data Engineers are in growing demand](https://tdwi.org/TDWI/TDWI-Upside/Articles/2016/11/04/Data-Engineers-Suddenly-In-Demand.aspx), but still no article.
-There's articles for ["Information Engineering"](https://en.wikipedia.org/wiki/Information_engineering) and ["Knowledge Engineering"](https://en.wikipedia.org/wiki/Knowledge_engineering) but looking at these they clearly don't map so well to what we're talking about.
+There's articles for ["Information Engineering"](https://en.wikipedia.org/wiki/Information_engineering) and ["Knowledge Engineering"](https://en.wikipedia.org/wiki/Knowledge_engineering) but looking at these, they clearly don't map so well to what we're talking about.

 I found [this great answer from Sean McClure](https://www.quora.com/How-do-I-become-a-data-engineer/answer/Sean-McClure-3?srid=udLGL) to the question "How do I become a data engineer?" on [Quora](https://www.quora.com/).
 It is broad and contains enough detail to set you off on the trail of further research.
 I'm going to use it as a base for my answer, fleshing out that parts that need further information on.
-On Quora there is also the ["What is data engineering?"](https://www.quora.com/What-is-data-engineering) question, but the answers found there I thought were less clear.
+On Quora there is also the ["What is data engineering?"](https://www.quora.com/What-is-data-engineering) question, but I thought the answers found there were less clear.

 Here We Go.